Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: A Model for self-avoidant Memory

 We can simplify the system by taking the Fourier transform and solving the PDE \eqref{eq:nondim coupled PDE} on an infinite domain, $\Omega = \mathbb{R}^2$, explicitly.
 Incorporating this solution into the SDE \eqref{eq:nondim coupled SDE} we arrive at the mathematically equivalent system for the particle in an infinite domain

 see App.~\ref{App:Solve} for details.
 This non-Markovian SDE explicitly reveals the dependence on all the particle's previous locations via integration in time; the exponential kernel decays in both time and space, revealing $\mu^{-1}$ to be the self-avoidant memory timescale.
+In this way the model contains a self-avoidant memory, one of the key features of the experimental droplets, with controllable timescale $\mu^{-1}$.
+In addition to producing a self-sustained swimming state, the form of this force also allows the droplets to hover above a bottom plate with the addition of gravity to the model (see App.~\ref{App:hover} for details) in much the same way that the experimental droplets do~\cite{Brujic2_autophoresis_synthetic_recent_1}.

-This formulation is convenient for simulation since it does not require boundary conditions and solving the PDE both removes computations requiring the Laplacian and transforms the SDE integral from $\mathbb{R}^2$ to $t$.
-We integrate in time with the Euler-Maruyama method while using Simpson's rule to integrate the memory kernel at each step.
+The formulation of the model in Eq.~\eqref{eq:nondim combined} is convenient for simulation since it does not require solving the PDE on a large domain to capture long-time dynamics.
+It additionally removes the integral in the SDE over $\mathbb{R}^2$ and replaced it with an integral over $t$.
+We integrate Eq.~\eqref{eq:nondim combined} in time with the Euler-Maruyama method while using Simpson's rule to integrate the memory kernel at each step.
 This algorithm is a first order method.

 The limiting behavior of these two equivalent systems, Eq.~\eqref{eq:nondim coupled} and~\eqref{eq:nondim combined}, foreshadows their distinction from the active Brownian model since it reveals that removing the distinguishing feature of memory by taking $D\to\infty$ will not reduce our model to ABP.
 The parameter $D$ was added to the source term in Eq.~\eqref{eq:coupled PDE} to achieve balance between the rate at which the oil diffuses and the rate at which the oil is expelled in this limit.
 (If instead the source term remained constant relative to $D$, then it would effectively vanish in the limit of $D\to\infty$.)
 The nondimensional parameter $\mu$ therefore appears on the source term in Eq.~\eqref{eq:nondim coupled PDE}, and $\partial_t c(\mathbf{y},t)\to\infty$ as $\mu\to\infty$.
 To leading order, the concentration field satisfies the Poisson equation